Azure/AppService/_posts/2019-12-12-App Service Environment Support for Availability Zones.md

 category: networking
 ---

 > NOTE!
-The content in this post may be outdated.
+As of March 2023, the content in this post may be outdated.
 For the latest information on Availability Zone support for App Service Environment, see [Azure App Service and reliability](https://learn.microsoft.com/azure/architecture/framework/services/compute/azure-app-service/reliability) and [Migrate App Service Environment to availability zone support](https://learn.microsoft.com/azure/reliability/migrate-app-service-environment).

 App Service has GA'd App Service Environment (ASE) support for deploying into Availability Zones (AZ).
 Customers can choose to optionally deploy internal load balancer (ILB) ASEs into a specific AZ (Zone 1, 2 or 3) within an Azure region, and the resources used by that ILB ASE will either be pinned to the specified AZ, or deployed in a zone redundant manner.